blissai/collector/README.md

 Unix (CentOS/Ubuntu)
 --------
-#### Package Manager Installation ####
-Bliss Collector is available as a .deb or .rpm package.
-You will need to add our deb/rpm repository to your package manager configuration.
+There is a shell script in the 'installscripts' that will handle the installation of dependencies.
-You can do this by running the 'linux.sh' script in the 'installscripts' directory:
+You can run it by typing the following commands into your terminal:
 `````
 cd installscripts
 sh linux.sh